Albatros Airlines (Turkey)

 Albatros Airlines was a charter airline from Turkey that operated from 1992 to 1996 (do not confuse with Albatros Airways from Albania).

 History

 This airline began operations in May 1992 with B727-200 to transport German tourists to holiday resorts in Turkey.
 The airline suspended operations temporarily in 1993 and the B727-200s were leased to Macedonian Airlines.
 During the summer season of 1995, Albatros Airlines was back in the air using B737-200 and Yakovlev Yak-42 aircraft.

 Following the Birgenair disaster, German operators stopped booking flights on Turkish charter airlines and Albatros Airlines ceased operations in March 1996.
+German tour operators were scared by the flight ALW301 and avoided after the crash.